StrayFromGary/Awesome-Choco-Apps/README.md

   - [Video tools](#video-tools)

 # Installing Chocolatey

+> [!WARNING]
+> You will need to install Chocolatey package manager before you can install these apps.
+>
+> You can copy the code below and follow the instructions to install it using Powershell.
+> Or
+> You can install it from the offical website here : [Chocolatey Download](https://chocolatey.org/install)

 > [!NOTE]
 > You will need to run the command below in a new admin Powershell window.